hotrodorm/hotrod/hotrod-project/docs/docs-5/README.md

 ## Torcs

-Torcs discover slow queries at runtime by providing rankings by impact, slowest response time, high frequency, and others.
+Torcs discovers slow queries at runtime by providing rankings by impact, slowest response time, high frequency, and others.
 The visibility that Torcs offers about the actual running application can provide critical information to understand the bottlenecks of the application that need to be addressed.

 ## Hello World